SchmidtDSE/afscgap/inst/paper.md

 Current limitations:

  - Single-threaded and non-asynchoronous.
- - Aggregation of hauls happens on a latitude / longitude point due to dataset limitations which may cause some approximation in regional CPUE [@readme].
+ - Visualization aggregation of hauls happens on a point due to dataset limitations which may cause some approximation in regional CPUE [@readme].

 # Acknowledgements
 Thanks to the following for feedback / testing on these components: